 Addition

-The L-carnitine is a carrier for the fats from food (after beta-oxidation) into the mitochondria and the also contained coenzyme Q10 is important as part of the respiratory chain in the mitochondria.
-As a result, ATP formation (cellular energy) can be strengthened.
+The L-carnitine is a carrier for the fats from food (after beta-oxidation) into the mitochondria and the also contained Coenzyme Q10 is important as part of the respiratory chain in the mitochondria.
+As a result, ATP production (cellular energy) can be enhanced.